 "AI has brought a huge opportunity for organizations.
 According to Harvard Business Review, 40% of work activity can be augmented, automated or reinvented by GenAI.
 The organizations that adopt it in the right way, are the ones that will win the next decade."

-In 2024 Statista valued the AI market at $184bn, with projections reaching $826.7bn by 2030.
-This growth underscores the rising priority for organizations to leverage data-driven, machine learning and insight-led decision-making, making it a central focus for the C-suite as they navigate new challenges and opportunities in an AI-enabled world.
+In 2024 Statista valued the AI market at $184bn, with projections showing it reaching $361bn by 2028.
+The sheer velocity of this growth underscores the rising priority for organizations to leverage data-driven, machine learning and insight-led decision-making.
+Grasping the opportunity of the new frontier in tech whilst taking a considered approach to its governance, is a central focus for the C-suite as they navigate new challenges and opportunities in an AI-enabled world.

 "Something that previously would have been left to the domain of the CIO or digital teams is now a differentiator in your business strategy.
 It’s something that affects your employee and customer engagement."

-It isn’t just the C-suite who are paying attention.
+It isn’t just the C-suite who are paying attention to this seismic shift.
 The introduction of Open AI’s ChatGPT and other AI tools such as Claude, Gemini, Perplexity and more, means many employees are now comfortable using AI in their daily lives and expect to be able to bring it into their work.
-Whether sanctioned or not, 75% of knowledge workers are using AI at work today.
+Whether sanctioned or not, 75% of knowledge workers are using AI at work today, and without the proper governance this shadow IT could be keeping enterprise leaders up at night.

 Previous technological advancements, like enterprise software systems or cloud platforms, often had a steep learning curve.
 This gave organizations time to train employees in governance and processes before widespread use.
-In contrast, AI’s natural language interfaces make it immediately accessible to all employees.
+In contrast, AI’s natural language capabilities and conversational interfaces make it immediately accessible to all employees – and while this sounds great on the face of it, early intervention on its safe use prove more difficult.

-This instant accessibility brings with it both opportunities and challenges for large organizations.
-AI in the workplace is already making work easier, faster, and more efficient.
-This makes it attractive in terms of large-scale adoption.
-But there are risks around data leaks, the wrong information being shared with the wrong tools, and access levels.
+AI in the workplace is already making work easier, faster, and more efficient – making it attractive in terms of large-scale adoption.
+But there are risks around data leaks, the wrong information being shared with the wrong tools, and inappropriate access levels.

 Governed AI is not just about controlling the safety of AI use within the organization.
-It’s also understanding that the quality of the data you put in directly affects the value and validity of the AI-generated insights and outcomes you receive.
-Your data strategy and how you curate good-quality data is vital.
-Your organizational truth and the governance around it are paramount.
+It’s also about understanding that the quality of the data you put in directly affects the value and validity of the AI-generated insights and outcomes you receive; the quality of what you put in affects the quality of what you get out.

 Security is another critical consideration: What is the risk of the model being hacked?
 How secure is the data?
 Are confidential details being safeguarded appropriately?